 Visa applications must be submitted in person.
 Mailed applications are not accepted.

-Once you have all your materials assembled (visa application, passport photo, a copy of hotel and flight information, invitation letter, and self-addressed, prepaid envelope), you should deliver them to the nearest Chinese Consulate.
+Once you have all your materials assembled (visa application, passport, passport photo, a copy of hotel and flight information, and invitation letter), you should deliver them to the nearest Chinese consulate.
+You will have to leave your passport with the consulate, since the visa is attached to a page inside.

-If you can't make it to a Chinese Consulate in person, you can hire an authorized agent to do it for you.
+If you can't make it to a Chinese consulate in person, you can hire an authorized agent to do it for you or entrust a family member or friend.
 You can also ask a travel agent for assistance.

 Obtaining the Visa

 Once your materials are submitted, all you have to do is wait.
-Processing times vary, so it's best to leave plenty of time before your trip for obtaining the visa.
-Regular processing time is 4 days.
-Rush (2-3 days) and same day service is available for an extra fee.
+Processing times vary, so it's best to leave plenty of time before your trip to obtain the visa.
+The regular processing time is four days.
+If all goes well, you—or an authorized person—will have to return to the consulate to pick up your passport with the newly attached visa inside.